-The directional handset picks up the signal from your kitty and then tells you which way to walk.
-A single red light tells you’re in range and then as you walk in the right direction and get closer lights go to amber and then green guiding you right to your cat.
+The directional handset picks up the signal from your kitty and then tells you which way to walk to find them.
+A single red light tells you’re in range and then as you walk in the right direction and get closer lights go to amber and then green guiding you right to your kitty.

 Tabcat can track your cat up to 122 meters in clear line of sight and guide you right to their location, within 2.5cm.
 The company says, about 70% of customers they have spoken to said their cat learned to come back on its own when they pressed the locate button.
 Doing this activates a small beep on the tag.
 It seems you can train them to associate the beep with a treat.

 Pod is a GPS tracker and activity monitor for cats and other animals designed so it can be attached to any size collar.
 It lets you locate your pet on demand, monitor their activity and record their adventures on your smartphone or computer.